antoniocampos13/antoniocampos13.github.io/content/articles/Unix/2020-09-30_Setting Up Your Unix Computer for Bioinformatics Analysis.md

 In this post I will show how I set up my Unix machine to use Bioinformatics programs and tools.
 I am currently using Ubuntu 20.04 LTS (Focal Fossa) on a [Windows Subsystem for Linux (WSL2)](https://www.digitalocean.com/community/posts/trying-the-new-wsl-2-its-fast-windows-subsystem-for-linux) on Windows 10, so no GUI today!

+The code and files used here can be retrieved from [this post corresponding folder on my portfolio](https://github.com/antoniocampos13/portfolio/tree/master/Unix/2020-09-30_Setting%20Up%20Your%20Unix%20Computer%20for%20Bioinformatics%20Analysis).

 ## Preparing the system

 First, it is recommended that we upgrade the system.
 Open the command line terminal in your machine and copy and paste or type the following commands, pressing Enter after each one (make sure you type your password correctly whenever asked):